Nakasendo Hiking Adventures: Your Ultimate Travel Guide for Japan’s Historic Postal Trail

 Wildlife

-Bear encounters are possible on both the Nakasendo and Kumano Kodo, though they are more likely on the remote Kumano Kodo mountain routes than on the Nakasendo.
+Bear encounters are possible on the Nakasendo and Kumano Kodo, though they are more likely on the remote Kumano Kodo mountain routes than on the Nakasendo.

 While Japanese macaques also live in the Kii Mountains, we only encountered them (twice) on the Nakasendo (on the outskirts of Nagiso coming from Tsumago and between the Torii Pass and Narai).